 Why Pursue a Criminology Degree?
 6 Reasons It Could be Perfect for You

 Laying out your future career path isn’t something that comes naturally to everyone.
+Especially when CV writing, it’s fundamental to be as clear as possible about your experience and career goals.
 While some people feel very strongly about the career they wish to pursue, others have a harder time trying to figure out what makes them happy, what they feel passionate about and what would be their ideal career path.
 If you’ve been taking your time, exploring your options, and trying your best to choose a career that suits you, then you may want to look into a criminology degree.

 A criminology degree can be an incredibly interesting path to take, providing you with the kind of future you hoped for.
 Here are six reasons a criminology degree may be the ideal choice for you.